Awilum/dev/project/entries/flextype/releases/1.0/entry.md

 * **expressions** Added new expression function `tr` to return translation of a string.
 If no translation exists, the original string will be returned.

+* **expressions** Added new expression function `__` to return translation of a string.
+If no translation exists, the original string will be returned.

 * **expressions** Added new expression function `parsers` to get parsers service.

 * **expressions** Added new expression function `serializers` to get serializers service.